FOR IMMEDIATE RELEASE

 About PEDIGREE Foundation

 We believe every dog deserves a loving, forever home.
 PEDIGREE Foundation is an independent 501(c)(3) non-profit organization working to help end pet homelessness.
-Nearly 3.1 million dogs end up in shelters and rescues every year, and nearly half never find a home.
+About 3.1 million dogs end up in shelters and rescues every year and too many never find a home.
 The foundation was established in 2008 by Mars Petcare, maker of PEDIGREE® food for dogs, to help increase dog adoption rates.
-We’ve awarded more than 6,100 grants and $11.6 million to U.S. shelters and rescues that help dogs in need.
+We’ve awarded more than 5,800 grants and nearly $10 million to U.S. shelters and rescues that help dogs in need.
 At PEDIGREE Foundation, we’re working toward a day when all dogs are safe, secure, cared for, fed well and loved.
-See how you can help at PedigreeFoundation.org.
+See how you can help: PedigreeFoundation.org